Finding Documents

 Using ArangoDB Functions

 You can use a variety of functions to filter the records in a collection by functions.
-For example the LENGTH()
+For example the LENGTH() Function in ArangoDb returns the length of a string or an array.

 The Following is an axample of how to use functions